ploetz-zeller/symbio-documentation/docs/developer/rest-api/reference/transitions-release.md

-# Change state
+# Transitions release

 **api-version**: 1.0

-Retrieves transitions of a specific element.
+Retrieves transitions of a specific element which is in "Release" state.

 ```
 POST /{collectionId}/{storageId}/_api/release/{elementId}/transitions